Supply Chain Management (Lean SCM Black Belt) (PG Dip)

 Year 2 (Semester 1):

-- Globalisation issues and Capstone Module seminars and workshops (four and a half days in classroom and e-learning)
+- Globalisation issues and Capstone Module seminars and workshops (15 credits; 4.5 classroom days)

 Year 2 (Semester 2) – Optional: